 20. With expensive hybrid seed consider beginning the seed in flats and transplanting out at proper spacing.

+If you start them indoors use a growlight so that your plants get the correct amount of light and don’t end up too “leggy.”
 This maximizes your value from the purchase of expensive seed, because you don’t waste any of the plants.
 When transplanted out at proper spacing each plant grows to its full potential and you reduce your water usage.

 21. In areas where water is scarce plant in a hollow rather than using raised beds.

 Raised beds work great when water is abundant and soil temperatures are slow to warm up in Spring.
 Where water is scarce, however, you want to ensure that available water goes to your roots.
-By planting at wider spaceing and planting in a hollow the available soil moisture will go to your plants where it is needed most.
+By planting at wider spacing and planting in a hollow the available soil moisture will go to your plants where it is needed most.
 Raised beds dry out faster than hollows.
 However, as hollows also get frost sooner than raised beds you’ll want to take this into account in your planning and protect from frost where necessary.

 Use the ashes from your woodstove (untreated wood only) in your garden to add potassium to root vegetables, especially beets.
 Ashes will raise the pH of the soil.